 meets in Elementary Room 8 - Level Two

 Musikgarten - under the age of 4

 Click here to learn about our Musikgarten program.

 Children’s music programs meet from September through April.

 As a covenant child of this church and an alumna of our dear Lynda Fray’s choirs, I could go on forever about why singing in a choir is a valuable endeavor.
-Choir teaches us to read music, to sing well, to participate meaningfully in worship, to listen, to collaborate.
+Choir teaches us to read music, sing well, participate meaningfully in worship, listen, and collaborate.
 Studies show that music-making has a myriad of benefits for child development and for our physical and emotional health.
-In my college career and young adulthood, choir opened the doors to incredible experiences including winning awards at international competitions, recording CDs, performing in 1000-year-old cathedrals, singing with people from all over the world, and making wonderful friendships.
-When I joined the PCPC Chapel Choir in 1999, I entered this life full of music.
-Could joining choir open these kinds of doors to your children?
+In my college career and young adulthood, the choir opened the doors to incredible experiences including winning awards at international competitions, recording CDs, performing in 1000-year-old cathedrals, singing with people from all over the world, and making wonderful friendships.
+When I joined the PCPC Chapel Choir in 1999, I entered a life full of music.
+Could joining the choir open these kinds of doors to your children?
 Absolutely.
 But music will also be there for your children when doors are shut upon them.